reactive/data-client/docs/rest/api/Entity.md

 #### Preventing updates

-useIncoming can also be used to short-circuit an entity update.
+shouldUpdate can also be used to short-circuit an entity update.

 ```typescript
 import deepEqual from 'deep-equal';